nlKrylov: A Unified Framework for Nonlinear GCR-type Krylov Subspace Methods: Convergence analysis of nlKrylov methods

 and a sufficient decrease of the linearized residual

-As we will see, in our analysis we do not require the first two assumptions and can relax the uniform bounds \eqref{eq:asslinres} and \eqref{eq:assdecrease} as follows. \begin{assumption} Let $\displaystyle\mu_j:=\frac{\|W_jy_j\|}{\|f(x_j)\|}$ and $\displaystyle\eta_j:=\frac{\|f(x_j)+V_jy_j\|}{\|f(x_j)\|}$.
+As we will see, in our analysis, we do not require the first two assumptions and can relax the uniform bounds \eqref{eq:asslinres} and \eqref{eq:assdecrease} as follows. \begin{assumption} Let $\displaystyle\mu_j:=\frac{\|W_jy_j\|}{\|f(x_j)\|}$ and $\displaystyle\eta_j:=\frac{\|f(x_j)+V_jy_j\|}{\|f(x_j)\|}$.
 Then, for all $j$ there exists a constant $c>0$ such that

-\end{assumption} Note that, within the PAA framework, $\eta_j$ can be interpreted as the angle between $f(x_j)$ and $V_j$, see \eqref{eq:paa}.
-The convergence of the nlKrylov methods can now be established by leveraging \cite[Theorem 5]{ShoT1994}. \begin{theorem} Let $f(x)$ be continuously differentiable in a neighborhood $B_1(x^*)$ of a solution $x^*$ to $f(x)=0$, with $J_f(x^*)$ nonsingular.
+\end{assumption} Note that, within the PAA framework, $\eta_j$ can be interpreted as the angle between $f(x_j)$ and $\ran(V_j)$; see \eqref{eq:paa}.
+The convergence of the \textit{nlKrylov} methods can now be established by leveraging \cite[Theorem 5]{ShoT1994}. \begin{remark} The condition $\mu_j + \eta_j \le c < 1$ should be interpreted as an abstract assumption on the quality of the constructed subspaces rather than a property that can be verified \emph{a priori} for specific algorithms.
+In this sense, the result provides a connection to inexact Newton theory rather than a solver-specific convergence guarantee. \end{remark} \begin{theorem} Let $f(x)$ be continuously differentiable in a neighborhood $B_1(x^*)$ of a solution $x^*$ to $f(x)=0$, with $J_f(x^*)$ nonsingular.
 Suppose that \Cref{ass:upperbound} holds.
-Then there exists a neighborhood $B_0(x^*)$ of $x^*$ such that, for any $x_0\in B_0(x^*)$, the nlKrylov iterates $\{x_j\}_j$ converge to $x^*$. \end{theorem} \begin{proof} Following the proof of \cite[Theorem 5]{ShoT1994}, it is sufficient to show that nlKrylov methods are in fact inexact Newton methods, with the ratio $\displaystyle\frac{\|t_j\|}{\|f(x_j)\|}$ uniformly bounded by a constant less than $1$, where $t_j$ denotes the deviation from the exact update (see \eqref{eq:inexactNewton}).
-Local convergence then follows from \cite[Theorem 2.3]{DemES1982}.
-Within our nlKrylov formulation, we have
+Then there exists a neighborhood $B_0(x^*)$ of $x^*$ such that, for any $x_0\in B_0(x^*)$, the \textit{nlKrylov} iterates $\{x_j\}_j$ converge to $x^*$. \end{theorem}

+\begin{proof} Following the proof of \cite[Theorem 5]{ShoT1994}, it is sufficient to show that \textit{nlKrylov} methods are in fact inexact Newton methods, with the ratio $\tfrac{\|t_j\|}{\|f(x_j)\|}$ uniformly bounded by a constant less than $1$, where $t_j$ denotes the deviation from the exact update, see \eqref{eq:inexactNewton}.
+Then, local convergence follows from \cite[Theorem 2.3]{DemES1982}.
+Within our \textit{nlKrylov} formulation, we have

-Since \eqref{eq:errormatrix} yields $J_f(x_j)P_j=W_j+V_j$, we obtain
+Since \eqref{eq:errormatrix2} yields $J_f(x_j)P_j=W_j+V_j$, we obtain

 Then, by \eqref{eq:gcrnormal} and \Cref{ass:upperbound}, we get